What is this medication?

 They need to know if you have any of these conditions:

-- any condition where vaginal childbirth is unwanted like cervical cancer, herpes infection, oversized fetal head
+- Any condition where vaginal childbirth is unwanted, such as cervical cancer, herpes infection, oversized fetal head

-- history of uterine surgery like cesarean section
+- History of uterine surgery, such as cesarean section

-- an unusual or allergic reaction to oxytocin, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to oxytocin, other medications, foods, dyes, or preservatives

 This medicine is for infusion into a vein.
 It is given by a health care professional in a hospital or clinic setting.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.